jonathancraddock/mootparadox_grav/pages/01.home/default.md

 ### Walking the Wainwrights

 This has been a long-running project, and by long-running I'm talking 10+ years!
 The tables below list his seven classic volumes and the routes I've walked so far.
-These have been some great days out, and the Wainwright Bagging count stands at **98**; getting close to halfway.
+These have been some great days out, and the Wainwright Bagging count stands at **98** - dangerously close to halfway.

 | **Book 1.)
 The Eastern Fells** | |
 | --- | --- |